RedHatter/diodon-plugins/README.md

 # Diodon Plugins
-This is a set of plugins for the gnome clipboard manager Diodon.
+This is a collection of plugins for the gnome clipboard manager Diodon.

 - **DBus Controller**
 Exposes Diodon api as a DBus service.
+Designed primarily for the Diodon [Gnome Shell extension](https://github.com/RedHatter/diodon-gnome-indictator).

 - **Features**
 Additional features for the diodon menu.